Samsunspor: League participations

+European competitions record

 Samsunspor competed in European competition for the first time in 1993.
-The club took part in the last edition of the Balkans Cup, defeating PFC Pirin Blagoevgrad before facing PAS Giannina in the final.
+The club took part in the last edition of the Balkans Cup, defeating Pirin Blagoevgrad before facing PAS Giannina in the final.
 The first leg took place in Greece, which Samsunspor won 3–0.
 The second leg took place in Turkey, where Samsunspor sealed the championship with a 2–0 win.
 The club competed in the 1997 UEFA Intertoto Cup after finishing in ninth place.
 They were drawn into Group 6 alongside Hamburger SV, FBK Kaunas, Leiftur Ólafsfjörður, Odense Boldklub.
 Samsunspor finished second with nine points and were unable to advance.
 The club qualified for the Intertoto Cup again the following season.
 Drawn against Danish club Lyngby Boldklub, Samsunspor took a 3–0 lead in the first leg.
 The club faced a scare in the second leg, advancing by one goal on aggregate after losing the match 1–3.
-They faced English club Crystal Palace F.C. in the second round, beating the club four to nil on aggregate.
+They faced English club Crystal Palace in the second round, beating the club four to nil on aggregate.
 Samsunspor were knocked out of the cup in the semi-finals after losing 6–0 at the hands of Werder Bremen.
+Samsunspor qualified for the UEFA Europa League qualifying rounds for the first time in their history after a 2–2 draw against Trabzonspor on 25 May 2025.